-That’s because it helps you to understand the people you serve on a deeper level.
-The feedback you receive will give you valuable insights and help you make better and more informed decisions on the direction of your business.
+The feedback you receive will give you valuable insights and help you make better and more informed decisions.

 This influences your product in all of its aspects: how it’s made, used, and sold.
 It also results in customer satisfaction, because the more you know your customers, the higher your chances of creating a great customer experience for them.

-Today we’re going to show you some of the best ways to get customer feedback from the current and prospective customers who come in contact with your business.
+In this article, we have gathered the most widely used ways to get customer feedback from the current and prospective customers who come in contact with your business.

 Customer feedback can be different and come from different channels

 Each channel provides a particular view of how, where, and why your customers are using your product.
 They each give unique insights into their likes, dislikes, and any issues they may be running into.

 Your goal is to combine these different views to form a complete picture of the current state of your product and to understand where it should be going in future versions.

 Below is the list of the most useful channels of receiving customer feedback and how to get the most of each of them.

 - Feedback from support

 The great thing about social media is that users are authentic and genuinely express themselves through comments, mentions, and hashtags.